Terry McCord

 As a senior, McCord led Anniston in scoring with 672 points in 24 games, an average of 28.0 points per game, and in rebounds at 8.5 per game.
 He was named first team on the 1987-88 Class 4A-6A all-county team.

 As a junior and again as a senior, McCord was named to the all-tournament team at the Calhoun County tournament.
-Following his senior season, McCord was an honorable mention on the Alabama Sports Writers Association’s Class 6A all-state team.
+As a junior, he scored 16 points and led Anniston in rebounds with 12 as the Bulldogs defeated previously unbeaten Alexandria 100-94 in the title game.
+Following his senior season, McCord was named an honorable mention on the Alabama Sports Writers Association’s Class 6A all-state team.
 From Anniston, McCord accepted a junior college basketball scholarship offer from Snead State.

-At Snead, he led his team in scoring both seasons and Snead earned a trip to the national junior college tournament.
+While at Snead, McCord led his team in scoring both seasons and Snead earned a trip to the national junior college tournament.
 From Snead State, coach Don Maestri recruited McCord to Troy State.

-The Trojans earned a place in the NCAA Division II South Regional tournament when McCord was a junior.
-In McCord’s senior season, he led Troy State to the Division II national championship game in Springfield, Mass., before falling to undefeated California State-Bakersfield.
-As usual, McCord led Troy with 23 points.
-Earlier in the 1992-93 season, Troy State defeated visiting DeVry Institute 258-141, setting an NCAA single-game scoring record.
+After a redshirt year, McCord reached the court at Troy in his junior season of 1991-92.
+The Trojans earned a place in the NCAA Division II South Regional tournament.
+In McCord’s senior season of 1992-93, Troy State defeated visiting DeVry Institute 258-141, setting an NCAA single-game scoring record.
 McCord led Troy with 41 points.

 McCord averaged 24.2 points per game in the 1992-93 season and was named a first-team All-American by the nation’s coaches.
 At the time of his induction into the Troy University Sports Hall of Fame in 2016, McCord remained Troy’s only first-team basketball All-American and his 24.2 points per game remained the school’s single season scoring record.